-I swear, I’m not girly.
-I’m not sure how I’m going to convince you of that after you see multiple pictures of pink cake, but I’m really not.
-Usually, every fiber of my being rebels against pink, but last week, I was asked to make a sprinkly pink birthday cake for a friend’s 3 year old daughter (you can see the photos on instagram).
-There was something really fun about making a cake with pink frosting, loads of sprinkles, and big ruffly borders.
+Last week, I was asked to make a sprinkly pink birthday cake for a friend’s 3 year old daughter (you can see the photos on instagram).
+Normally, I’m not really into pink or anything very girly for that matter, but there was something really fun about making a cake with pink frosting, loads of sprinkles, and big ruffly borders.

 After looking for pink birthday cake inspiration, I came across this recipe for a Pink Almond Cake.
 While I didn’t end up making it for the birthday party, I couldn’t get pink almond out of my head.
 The original Betty Crocker version uses a boxed mix, but I wanted a light and fluffy cake from scratch.
 In the end, I ended up pairing down one of my favorite recipes from Baking Illustrated to make a 3 layer 6-inch cake.
 I omitted the big ruffly borders this time, but feel free to frill it up as you please.

 So what makes it a party cake?
 Well, it’s topped with sugar pearls, which automatically makes it festive (and fancy).
 Plus, my parties tend to be on the smaller side.
 They usually involve 4 or 5 friends, some music making, cake, and a frosting loving orange cat.
 This little cake is the perfect size for such a gathering- enough cake for everyone with a piece or two leftover.
 Having a bigger party?
 No worries, just multiply all of the ingredients by 2, and you’ll have a 3 layer 9-inch cake.